-Scope: Duron head office Receptionist emergency response plan Protective Measures: Training program and team responders Selection & Use: Duron has a Zero-Tolerance Policy for Violence and Harassment.
-This procedure is designed to deter further incident and protect the Receptionist from immediate danger Supervisors Responsibility: Shop Manager is to ensure that Workers are trained and aware of this procedure and to be the first responder to an alert or to investigate any potential threats to the receptionist Receptionist - to alert the response team to a threat by announcing on the intercom "Code Black" Workers Responsibility: Training Requirements: Alex Petrozzi - primary responder to the alert Jennifer Aguiar - secondary responder to the alert Rosemary Pavlic - tertiary responder to the alert Police - last resort responders MOL Safety Awareness training, review Violence & Harassment Policy, review the Duron Head Office Receptionist Emergency Response - SJP & WHMIS (current to 1 year) Procedure: Step 1 - If the Receptionist feels threatened due to the actions or intentions of a Coworker, Visitor, Client, or a member of the Public, they are to press the intercomlocated at the land line phone of the lobby desk and announce, "Code Black".
-Step 2 - If alert is said over the intercom, the in-house responders are to investigate Frocedure. the issue and report to the Receptionist for more information.
+Scope: ❖ Duron head office Receptionist emergency response plan

+Protective Measures: ❖ Training program and team responders

+Selection & Use: Duron has a Zero-Tolerance Policy for Violence and Harassment.

+This procedure is designed to deter further incident and protect the potential threats to the receptionist

+Receptionist from immediate danger

+Supervisors Responsibility: Shop Manager is to ensure that Workers are trained and aware of this procedure and to be the first responder to an alert or to investigate any intercom "Code Black"

+Receptionist - to alert the response team to a threat by announcing on the

+Workers Responsibility:

+Alex Petrozzi - primary responder to the alert Jennifer Aguiar - secondary responder to the alert Rosemary Pavlic - tertiary responder to the alert

+Police - last resort responders

+Training Requirements:

+MOL Safety Awareness training, review Violence & Harassment Policy, review the Duron Head Office Receptionist Emergency Response - SJP & WHMIS

+The Durant Head Office Recombinate Strangers of Regulation Strangers and Regulation Strangers a worker, Visitor, Client, or a member of the Public, they are to press the intercomlocated at the land line phone of the lobby desk and announce, "Code Black".

+(current to 1 year)

+Step 1 - If the Receptionist feels threatened due to the actions or intentions of a Cothe issue and report to the Receptionist for more information.

+Procedure: Step 2 - If alert is said over the intercom, the in-house responders are to investigate

 Step 2b.
-If the in-house Responders are not available, the Receptionist is to alert the Police.
+If the in-house Responders are not available, the Receptionist is to alert the

+Police.

 Step 3.
 Responders are to de-escalate the situations, do not provoke, if the situation gets out of hand, remove the Receptionist from the area and call the Police.

 Step 3b - Low risk - Do not touch the accuser, use de-escalation techniques such as (talking politely, asking them to leave, etc.) use your words carefully.

 Step 3c - High Risk - Accuser is being physically/verbally/emotionally abusive (call the Police) secure the Receptionist, ensure (he/she) is out of harm's way.

-Rescue Procedure: High Risk situation - all endangered parties are to remove themselves from the incident area and call the Police Endangered parties are to secure themselves in an office; closet or head to the site assemble area Do not put yourself or others in immediate risk or danger
+- ❖ High Risk situation all endangered parties are to remove themselves from the incident area and call the Police - Endangered parties are to secure themselves in an office; closet or head to the site assemble area - Do not put yourself or others in immediate risk or danger

+Additional Comments: Additional Comments.